IBM/aspera-cli/docs/README.md

 ## Plugin: `ats`: IBM Aspera Transfer Service

-ATS is usable either :
+ATS is usable either:

-- From an AoC subscription : `ascli aoc admin ats` : use AoC authentication
+- From an AoC subscription: `ascli aoc admin ats`: use AoC authentication

-- Or from an IBM Cloud subscription : `ascli ats` : use IBM Cloud API key authentication
+- Or from an IBM Cloud subscription: `ascli ats`: use IBM Cloud API key authentication

 ### IBM Cloud ATS: Creation of API key